Barry Soper: Jim Anderton's Kiwibank creation hardly setting the right example

 Having lunch with a respected, eminent economist, his answer was no.

-It's all about market forces, he intoned, about demand for product and because of Australia's size, there's greater demand, greater competition and therefore the banks there are able to cut a better deal for their customers.
+It's all about market forces, he intoned, about demand for product and, because of Australia's size, there's greater demand, greater competition and therefore the banks there are able to cut a better deal for their customers.

-Yeah but and banks are the same, they're even called the same, is how what was clearly the uninformed argument went.
+Yeah, said uninformed comment, but the banks in both countries are the same, they even have the same name.

-They maybe the parents, but the Kiwi branches are their children and they operate as separate entities, is the answer.
+The answer: The Australian banks may be the parents, but the Kiwi branches are their children, and they operate as separate entities.

 Is there any wonder then why people struggle with mortgages in this country given we're struggling to come anywhere near Aussies' wages?

-Anderton's creation Kiwibank is hardly setting the example he would have wanted set though, their variable mortgage interest rates are around the same as the big boys'.
+Anderton's creation is hardly setting the example he would have wanted set though - their variable mortgage interest rates are around the same as the big boys.